cosimameyer/cosimameyer.com/content/post/2021-06-19-python-football-network/index.md

 ---
-title: 'Using Python to scrape and visualize networks in European football'
+title: 'Using Python to Scrape and Visualize Networks in European Football'
 subitle: 'Visualizing team compositions with plotly in Python'
 author: Cosima Meyer
 date: '2021-06-19'